Your Books Are an Investment, Not a Bill

 What “ROI” in Bookkeeping Really Means

-When we talk about the ROI (Return on Investment) of outsourced bookkeeping, we’re not just talking about hard financial returns, we’re talking about time, accuracy, and opportunity.
+When we talk about the ROI (Return on Investment) of outsourced bookkeeping, we’re not just talking about dollars in and dollars out.

 Time Saved = Profit Earned